gwastro/pycbc/docs/distributions.rst

 Using PyCBC Distributions from PyCBC Inference
 ###################################################

-The aim of this page is to demonstrate some simple uses of the distributions available from the distributions.py module available at :py:mod:`pycbc.inference.distributions`.
+The aim of this page is to demonstrate some simple uses of the distributions available from the distributions.py module available at :py:mod:`pycbc.distributions`.

 =========================================
 Making Mass Distributions in M1 and M2